-Quick and easy vegan school lunch ideas for every plant-based family.
-A list of a variety of options to break out of that bored lunch phase.
+Quick and easy vegan lunch ideas for kids for every plant-based family.
+A list of a variety of options to break out of that bored lunch phase!

 PlanetBox gave me products for free to try for this post.
 The opinions and text are all mine.